How to Apply for Financial Aid at UTC

 - If selected for Verification, check your MyMocsNet account to see your requirements.
 Guide to Accessing Your Financial Aid on MyMocsNet

 - The verification process requires UTC to collect documentation of taxable income, in addition to other documents.
 We can no longer accept a copy of your tax statement if selected for verification.
 We encourage you to document tax information using the IRS Data Retrieval.
 To use the IRS Data match, access your FAFSA application at www.fafsa.gov, click on "Make FAFSA Corrections", then select IRS Data Retrieval, or you may request a tax transcript at www.irs.gov.
-Electronically filed tax return information should be available for retrieval from the IRS one to two weeks after tax filing; paper tax return information should be available six to eight weeks after filing.
+Electronically filed tax return information should be available for retrieval from the IRS up to three weeks after tax filing; paper tax return information should be available up to eight weeks after filing.
 Note: Married applicants must file jointly in order to use the IRS Data Retrieval; it also cannot be used when marital status changes after the end of the tax year or if an amended tax return has been filed.
 This is a free process and no one should charge you to complete the FAFSA or make corrections.
 If you are requesting a tax transcript, you can expect to receive your IRS Tax Return Transcript within 5-10 days.

 - All students must be fully admitted to the University before any financial aid will be processed.
 Please contact the Admissions Office if you have not been admitted.